DS4SD/docling/.actor/README.md

    - The URL of the document.
    - Output format (`md`, `json`, `html`, `text`, or `doctags`).
    - OCR boolean toggle.
-4. The Actor will run and produce its outputs in the default Key-Value Store under the key `OUTPUT_RESULT`.
+4. The Actor will run and produce its outputs in the default key-value store under the key `OUTPUT_RESULT`.

 ### Using Apify API